trptcolin/reply/README.md

 A fitter, happier, more productive REPL for Clojure.

-## Improvements over the existing REPL
+## Improvements over the existing REPL that comes in clojure.jar
-- allows a number of readline commands:
+- A number of readline commands, some not available in earlier JLine versions:
-  - jumping to the start/end of lines
+  - navigation to the start/end of lines, and forward/back by word
-  - jumping forward/back by word (not available in JLine versions before 2)
-  - history searching
+  - history navigation and search
   - and much much more
 - CTRL-C:
+  - kills the currently running command, breaks out of infinite loops, etc.
   - doesn't bail out of the process - stops interruption-friendly operations
-  - kills the currently running command, breaks out of infinite loops, etc.
-- code completion for:
+- Code completion for:
-  - vars, namespaces, Java classes
-  - Java packages
+  - Clojure vars and namespaces
-  - namespace-qualified vars
+  - Clojure namespace-qualified vars
+  - Java classes, packages
-  - Java static methods
+  - Java package-qualified classes, static methods
-- ClojureDocs support
+- ClojureDocs support via a `clojuredocs` command
-- nREPL integration
+- Optional nREPL integration

 ## Installation